 “Sleep is most likely to occur when (core body temperature) decreases, while it hardly occurs during the increasing phases,” the study says.

 So, lowering the core body temperature gets you closer to “sleep mode.”

 And lowering your room’s air temperature is one way to do that.

-Basically, think of your bedroom like a cave: It should be cool, quiet and dark.
+Basically, think of your bedroom as a cave: It should be cool, quiet and dark.

 4 simple ways to help you sleep cooler